 Myth: If there’s no name, it's not personal information

 Not necessarily.
 Information without a name can still be personal information.
 Under the IP Act, personal information is information about an individual whose identity is apparent—or can be reasonably ascertained.
 Even if the individual isn't named, if you can reasonably work out who they are the information can be personal information.

-The IP Act defines personal information as information about an individual whose identity is apparent from the information or can ‘reasonably be ascertained’ from the information.
-Agencies should not assume that de-identification is a simple matter of removing an individual’s name.
-Whether the identity of an individual can be worked out will depend on the type and detail of the initial information, and how easily this can be tied in with other known information.
+Whether the identity of an individual can be worked out will depend on the type and detail of the initial information, and how easily this can be linked to other known information.
+This means that de-identifying information requires more than just removing an individual’s name.

-Myth: Privacy makes dealing with an emergency harder
+Myth: Privacy makes it harder to deal with an emergency or natural disaster

 Myth: Privacy stops government from using cloud services

 Not correct.
 Cloud service arrangements with robust security and accountability safeguards can be compatible with the privacy principles—and may even enhance the protection of personal information.
 This is true even where the cloud service provider is overseas.
 The rules about overseas transfer in the IP Act are intended to protect personal information which leaves the country.
 A cloud service contract which ensures the integrity and security of that personal information, including its collection, storage, use and disclosure, will go a long way towards satisfying those rules.